ehn-dcc-development/hcert-testdata/vproof_spec.md

 ## AZTEC 2D Barcode

 To optically represent the EVP using a compact machine-readable format the Aztec 2D Barcode (ISO/IEC 24778:2008) SHALL be used.
 When generating the optical code an error correction rate of 23% is RECOMMENDED.
-The optical code is RECOMMENDED to be rendered on the presentation media with a diagonal size between 35 mm and 75 mm.
+The optical code is RECOMMENDED to be rendered on the presentation media with a diagonal size between 35 mm and 65 mm.

 # Security Considerations

 When designing a scheme using this specification, several important security aspects must be considered.
-These can not preemptively be accounted for in this specification, but must be identified, categorised and analysed and monitored by the Participants.
+These can not preemptively be accounted for in this specification, but must be identified, analysed and monitored by the Participants.

 As input to the continuous analysis and monitoring of risks, the following topics SHOULD be taken into account:

 ## EVP Validity Time

-It is anticipated that EVPs can not reliably revoked once issued, especially not if this specification would be used on a global scale.
+It is anticipated that EVPs can not be reliably revoked once issued, especially not if this specification would be used on a global scale.
 Mainly for this reason, this specification requires the Issuer of an EVP to limit the EVP's validity period by specifying an expiry time.
 This requires to holder of an EVP to renew the EVP on some regular basis.

 The acceptable validity period would be determined by practical constraints, a traveller may not have the possibility to renew the EVP during a travel overseas.
-But it may also be that an Issuer of EVP's are having a security compromise of some sort, which requires the Issuer to withdraw an Issuer Key (invalidating all EVP's signed using that key).
-The consequences of such an event may be limited by regularly rolling Issuer keys and requiring renewal of all EVP's, on some reasonable interval.
+But it may also be that an Issuer of EVP's are considering the possibility of a security compromise of some sort, which requires the Issuer to withdraw an Issuer Key (invalidating all EVPs signed using that key).
+The consequences of such an event may be limited by regularly rolling Issuer keys and requiring renewal of all EVPs, on some reasonable interval.

 ## Key management